melby-md/melby-md.github.io/content/_index.md

 title: "Pedro Debs"
 ---

-Hello!
-I am a programmer based in Brazil, I sometimes use the handle "melby" or "melby md".
-I am interested in FOSS software, embedded, and game/graphics programming, but web design is my passion, I also like electronics, math and trains.
+I'm a programmer based in Brazil, I sometimes use the handle "melby" or "melby md".
+Interested in game/graphics programming, but web design is my passion.
 The source code of this website can be found here:
 <https://github.com/melby-md/melby-md.github.io>.
 Disclaimer: no content here
 was created with the help of AIs.